andrasq/node-qlimiter/Readme.md

 ========

-Quick configurable, extendable call rate limiter, for all function calls taking a callback as the last argument.
+Fast configurable call rate limiter, for any function taking a callback as the last argument.
+Extendable with externally written limits.

 Quick Start
 -----------